peteroupc/MailLib/docs/PeterO.Mail.Message.md

 <b>Return Value:</b>

-A Message object with the content type "multipart/multilingual".
+A Message object with the content type "multipart/multilingual" .
 It will begin with an explanatory body part and be followed by the messages given in the  <i>messages</i>
  parameter in the order given.

 <b>Exceptions:</b>

  * System.ArgumentNullException:
 The parameter <i>messages</i>
  or  <i>languages</i>
  is null.

  * System.ArgumentException:
 The parameter <i>messages</i>
  or  <i>languages</i>
-is empty, their lengths don't match, at least one message is "null", each essage doesn't contain the same email addresses in their From header ields, <i>languages</i>
+ is empty, their lengths don't match, at least one message is "null", each message doesn't contain the same email addresses in their From header fields,  <i>languages</i>
  contains a syntactically invalid language tag list,  <i>languages</i>
-contains the language tag "zzx" not appearing alone or at the end of the anguage tag list, or the first message contains no From header field.
+ contains the language tag "zzx" not appearing alone or at the end of the language tag list, or the first message contains no From header field.

 <a id="NewBodyPart"></a>
 ### NewBodyPart